Aliases for RNF40 Gene

 GeneCards Summary for RNF40 Gene

-RNF40 (Ring Finger Protein 40, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with RNF40 include retinoblastoma.
-Among its related pathways are Cell Cycle / Checkpoint Control and Protein Stability.
-GO annotations related to this gene include protein homodimerization activity and ubiquitin protein ligase binding.
+RNF40 (Ring Finger Protein 40) is a Protein Coding gene.
+Among its related pathways are Metabolism of proteins and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF20.